carrv/carrv.github.io/2023/index.md

 <br><br>
 <b><u>Invited Talk</u> - Bringing Symbolic Execution to the Security Verification of Hardware Designs</b><br>
 Kaki Ryan (UNC Chapel Hill)
+<details> <summary>Abstract</summary>The verification of hardware designs is a key activity for ensuring the correctness and security of a design early in the hardware lifecycle.
+In this talk, I will discuss our work developing a new point in the hardware verification space: software-style symbolic execution.
+Symbolic execution generalizes testing by replacing concrete values with symbols, with each symbol representing the set of possible values of the variable.
+This path-based symbolic analysis allows for deep and precise exploration of the design’s state space.<br><br>

+Unfortunately, symbolic execution infamously suffers from the path explosion problem.
+I will first present the piecewise composition search strategy we developed to leverage the modular and cyclical nature of hardware designs to manage the path explosion problem.
+Using a hardware-oriented symbolic execution engine, we are able to find vulnerabilities in RISC-V processors that commercial and open-source model checking tools do not find.
+I will also discuss our results using symbolic execution for information-flow analysis in which we eliminate many of the false-positive flows that static analysis or taint tracking can produce.</details>

 <br><br>